bkeerthana/linuxcommands/README.md

-# linuxcommands
+# Grep commands

-learn linux commands
+used  - To pick the pattern from the file abbrv - Global regular expression print

-with syntax and some examples
+Shown syntax and with some examples